 - Insulation: N/A

 Not everybody needs a hardshell jacket.
-Softshell jackets, such as Arct’Teryx Gamma LT, are ideal for outdoor activities taking place on sunny but chilly days.
-Those looking for a softshell jacket that is light and breathable (especially during exercise) will find this model to be one of their best options.
+Softshell jackets, such as Arct’Teryx Gamma LT, are ideal for outdoor activities on sunny but chilly days.
+Those looking for a softshell jacket that is light and breathable (especially during exercise) will find this model one of their best options.

 This light jacket sports a slim, flattering fit, which is particularly obvious in the women’s variant.
 Just like in the case of Atom LT, this means that your best bet is to go for a size larger if you decide to buy this jacket, especially if you’re planning to wear it with layers.

 The model features a high collar and a helmet-compatible hood.
 Fortunately, this time there’s a way to make the hood stay in place – you only have to tighten it with the drawstrings.